 Player #2, Center-Fielder

-Player #2 demonstrates a trend we see often with uHIT: utility players can demonstrate major strides in offensive output, despite limited plate appearances by using uHIT.
-In the case of Player #2, uHIT Gameday was the tool of choice and it led him to greater offensive output when he was called upon to jump in.
+We continue our look at the Hanwha Eagles 2021 uHIT Results by looking at another player.
+Player #2 demonstrates a trend we see often with uHIT.
+Utility players can demonstrate major strides in offensive output, despite limited plate appearances by using uHIT.
+In the case of Player #2, uHIT Gameday was the tool of choice.
+As a result, it led him to greater offensive output when he was called upon to jump in.

 Every player comes to uHIT’s array of tools on their own terms.
-And Player #2 was no different: in 2020, he only used uHIT Gameday a handful of times, accumulating only about 3-4 pitches on average per game.
-But in 2021, his usage of uHIT Gameday skyrocketed, and with it was his in-game hitting output.
+And Player #2 was no different.
+In 2020, he only used uHIT Gameday a handful of times.
+That season, he only accumulated about 3-4 pitches on average per game.
+But in 2021, his usage of uHIT Gameday skyrocketed.
+And with it, so did his in-game hitting output.
 In 2021, Player #2 did 3200+ pitches on Gameday, doing more than +500% more pitches per game.
 The results on-field then followed.

-The two biggest drivers of the OPS change were also in those metrics that hitting coaches regularly watch: Walk Rate and Strikeout Rate.
-Being more prepared for the pitchers he could face when called upon, Player #2 saw his Walk Rate go up +5.2% and his Strikeout Rate plummet -16.9% year-over-year.
+The two biggest drivers of the OPS change were also in those metrics that hitting coaches regularly watch.
+These are Walk Rate and Strikeout Rate.
+Player #2 was more prepared for the pitchers he could face when called upon.
+As a result, he saw his Walk Rate go up +5.2% and his Strikeout Rate plummet -16.9% year-over-year.

 Wrapping it all up, Player #2 is a great example of how hitters can come to uHIT’s array of tools on their own terms.
 Player #2 wasn’t ready in 2020 to make uHIT Gameday part of his routine.
 In 2021, he change his approach and, with it, he changed his offensive output.